golyshevventure/airbnb-pricing-analysis/README.md

 I took Inside Airbnb data for Austin, Dallas, Nashville, NYC, and Seattle.
 Total of 77K+ listings and 28M calendar records.
 Went through the whole cycle: raw data → cleaning → EDA → predictive model → seasonality analysis → interactive dashboard.

-The idea was to build something that actually answers business questions: where should you list to charge more?
-What drives pricing?
-How seasonal is each market?
+The idea was to build something that actually answers business questions: How seasonal is each market?
 What separates hobbyist hosts from professionals?

 ## What's inside the dashboard